xrmghost/xrmghost-attributes/README.md

 - `HandlesMessageAttribute`: Specifies the SDK message that the plugin will handle (e.g., "Create", "Update").
 - `InputParameterAttribute`: Maps a plugin's input parameter to a class property.
 - `OutputParameterAttribute`: Maps a plugin's output parameter to a class property.
-- `PluginExecutionConfigAttribute`: A general-purpose attribute for configuring plugin execution behavior.
+- `PluginExecutionConfigAttribute`: A general-purpose attribute for configuring plugin execution behavior, including user impersonation.
-- `PreImageAttribute`: Specifies that a property should be populated with the Pre-operation entity image.
+- `PreImageAttribute`: Specifies that a property should be populated with the Pre-operation entity image, with optional column filtering.
-- `PostImageAttribute`: Specifies that a property should be populated with the Post-operation entity image.
+- `PostImageAttribute`: Specifies that a property should be populated with the Post-operation entity image, with optional column filtering.
 - `SecureConfigurationAttribute`: Injects the secure configuration string into a property.
 - `UnsecureConfigurationAttribute`: Injects the unsecure configuration string into a property.
 - `SharedVariableAttribute`: Manages shared variables within the plugin execution context.
+- `SolutionComponentAttribute`: Specifies which solution(s) the plugin component should be added to during automated registration.

 ## Getting Started